 Price range: Cargo bikes can be quite cheap, but they can also be very expensive.
 It depends on what you want to get.
 Basic models can be found for between $500 and $1,000, whereas more expensive and high-quality models can cost thousands of dollars.

-Buy if: Buy a cargo bike if you need extra space to transport groceries, kids, or anything else.
-If you live in the city and you often do grocery shopping, then a cargo bike is the perfect type for you.
+Buy if: you need extra space to transport groceries, kids, or anything else.
+If you live in the city and you often do grocery shopping, then a cargo bike type is the perfect type for you.

 Also called: Foldable bikes, folding bicycles, portable bicycles, etc.